The Outsiders House Museum: 2016 to 2018: purchase and restoration

+2019 to present day: opening and aftermath

 On August 9, 2019, a ribbon-cutting ceremony marked the official opening of the museum.

+Also that year, the institution installed a plaque commemorating a scene in Rumble Fish (1983), another film directed by Coppola based on a Hinton novel shot in Tulsa, in the alley south of 5th Street between Main Street and Boston Avenue.

-Aside from Howell, between its restoration and opening, other stars of the films visited this includes Rob Lowe, Ralph Macchio, and Matt Dillon.
+Aside from Howell, between its restoration and opening, other stars of the films that have visited include Rob Lowe, Ralph Macchio, and Matt Dillon.

 In September 2022, in Sperry, Oklahoma, the group Upward Sperry completed the restoration of the now un-operational DX gas station seen in the film.
 The group's president Gary Coulson said, “It’s really growing.
-I almost hate to say, but it’s almost like a cult following.
+I almost hate to say it, but it’s almost like a cult following.
 They stream through here - what that does is get people here.”
 With O'Connor they are planning to revitalize The Outsiders nostalgia in Sperry.

 In October 2022, O'Connor with The Outsiders House Museum published the book The Outsiders ‘Rare and Unseen’, which contains 148 photos by David Burnett who was the set's photographer.
 O'Connor said: “We originally got the first lot of photos and then [Burnett] said there may be more,” said O’Connor.
 “They found the rougher photos, and for me, that’s where the rubber meets the road because they’re unpolished, their guard’s down, they’re not posing".

+By the end of 2022, O'Connor estimated that he had received approximatively 20,000 visitors.

+On April 14, 2023, as part of a 40th anniversary celebration of the release of the film, the institution installed a plaque commemorating the film, which was installed at the Admiral Twin Drive-In where a scene was shot.

+Also in 2023, a Tulsa edition of the Monopoly board game was made, where toy manufacturer Hasbro choose the museum as a landmark feature.

+In May 2024, O'Connor with The Outsiders House Museum published the book The Outsiders on Set, which contains 254 pages of photos by Nancy Moran a photographer who visited The Outsiders's set while they were shooting.
+O'Connor explained that when he discovered that this additional slew of photos existed, he approached Moran, who he didn't know, and to his surprise she let him have the negatives so that he could develop them.

+On December 14, 2024, the 98th annual Tulsa Christmas Parade celebrated The Outsiders House Museum with its theme, "Stay Gold, Merry, and Bright," and O'Connor served as Grand Marshal.